Geometric Mean Calculator

 A geometric approach to explain the formula is through rectangles and squares.
 If we have a rectangle with sides 4 and 16, the perimeter of the rectangle is the sum of all four sides: 4 + 4 + 16 + 16 = 40.
 The arithmetic mean of 4 and 16 is 10, and a square with a side of 10 will have the same perimeter as one with sides 4 and 16.

 Now, if we take the area of our 4 x 16 rectangle instead, it is the product of 4 and 16 and equals 64.
 The geometric mean answers the question: what side should a square have so that its area is 64?
 The answer is 8, which is exactly the geometric mean of 4 and 16.

-In the image above the perimeter calculation corresponds to the arithmetic mean and the area calculation - to the geometric mean.
+In the image above the perimeter calculation corresponds to finding the arithmetic mean and the area calculation - to finding the geometric mean.

 How to calculate Geometric mean?

 Assuming you don't want to use a calculator, obviously.
 Let's say we have a set of numbers: 1 5 10 13 30 and we want to calculate their arithmetic mean.
 We would just sum the numbers (1 + 5 + 10 + 13 + 30) and then divide by 5, giving us an arithmetic mean of 11.80.
 To calculate the geometric mean, we take their product instead: 1 x 5 x 10 x 13 x 30 = 19,500 and then calculate the 5-th root of 19,500 = 7.21.
 In this case finding the geometric mean is equivalent to raising 19,500 to the 1/5-th power.